September 25th

 Beauty lies in the eye of the beholder!

-There is nothing on earth that comes bearing a 'beautiful' or 'ugly' tag.
-The inherent nature of anything does not include this tag.
-In the creator's eye, everything is equally beautiful and each has its own special place and requirement in this world.
-Else, He would not have put in the time and energy needed to create it.
+Nothing on this earth comes with a built-in 'beautiful' or 'ugly' tag.
+The inherent nature of anything does not include this label.
+In the creator's eye, everything is equally beautiful and each has its own special place and requirement in this world!
+Otherwise, He would not have put time and energy into creating it.

 However, to the onlooker's eye, some things are appealing, some are not.
 No object is so beautiful that, it will not look ugly or vice versa.
-Who is most beautiful in this world?
+Who is the most beautiful person in this world?
 There is no way to answer this question.
-To someone, the person voted as the most beautiful in the world may not be as appealing as their simple looking spouse.
-One does not love a person because of their beauty.
-The person looks beautiful because of their love!
+To someone, the person voted as the most beautiful in the world may not be as appealing as their simple-looking spouse!
+One does not love a person because of their beauty, rather, the person looks beautiful because of their love!

 All said and done, physical beauty is only skin deep.
-The real beauty of a person comes from the inner depths of his existence.
-It is a blend of his integrity, solidarity, modesty, kindness and humility.
-Cultivate those traits to make yourself beautiful!
+The true beauty of a person comes from the inner depths of his existence.
+It is a blend of integrity, loyalty, modesty, kindness, humility, etc. Cultivate these traits to make yourself beautiful!

 pada vigrahaH: